andrewlloyd0129/uvgdb/README.md

 TODO:

 *CRUD*
-- wire people to games
+- gample
+  • put people on games and games on people
 - wire people to studios
 - wire characters to games
 - in crud for games add carrierwave for photos.
 One feature pic, and other pics